 I’m getting towards the end my four month trip, and have had a great time.
 Now a trip this long has obviously involved a lot of planning and booking, especially in regards to accommodation.

-I’m travelling with my partner, with various friends coming along to travel with us for certain parts along the way, and each night we have been staying in either hotels or Airbnbs.
+I’m traveling with my partner, with various friends coming along to travel with us for certain parts along the way, and each night we have been staying in either hotels or Airbnbs.
 It’s been about a 40/60 split between these two types of properties.

 So far we have had more than 100 nights of accommodation.